Skip to content

 Which Indian cities cross the Rule 26C ₹1 lakh threshold — 24-city median rent analysis, May 2026

-— 21 of 24 cities cross the ₹8,334/month median threshold on a 1BHK; all 24 cross on a 2BHK.
+— 23 of 24 cities cross the ₹8,334/month median threshold on a 1BHK, the one exception being Visakhapatnam; all 24 cross on a 2BHK.
 Below the line, Rule 26C is not triggered for that bracket.

 When Rule 26C requires landlord PAN, when CBDT 8/2013 declaration substitutes, and where Form 60 (now Form 97) fits